FractalDiane/spellbook/README.md

 turn to chapter Hexes
 write true under my_bool
-THIS WRITES A VALUE OF 1
+THIS WRITES A VALUE OF ONE

 turn to chapter Illusions
 write "Hello" under my_string    ERROR!
 CAN'T CONVERT THAT